stackhpc/stackhpc-kayobe-config/doc/source/configuration/cloudkitty.rst

   cloudkitty_prometheus_cafile: "{{ openstack_cacert }}"
   cloudkitty_elasticsearch_cafile: "{{ openstack_cacert }}"

-The default collection period is one hour, which is likely too long for your system.
-CloudKitty will charge for the entire period if any usage is seen within this timeframe.
-This means that even just one minute will be counted as an hour's usage.
-It is recommended to change this to a lower number, such as ten minutes.
-When using Prometheus as the collector, you need to change the scope_key to match the metrics provided by the Prometheus OpenStack Exporter.
-Set the following in ``kolla/config/cloudkitty.conf``:
+The default collection period is one hour, which is likely too long for most systems as CloudKitty charges by the **entire** collection period if any usage is seen within this timeframe.
+This is regardless of actual usage, meaning that even one minute will be charged as a full hour's usage.
+As a result, it is recommended to adjust the collection interval, ``period`` (in units of seconds), appropriately (e.g. ten minutes).
+Furthermore, when using Prometheus as the collector, you need to change the ``scope_key`` to match the metrics provided by the Prometheus OpenStack Exporter.
+Both of these can be achieved by setting the following in ``kolla/config/cloudkitty.conf``:

 .. code-block:: console